Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

 In Figure~\ref{fig:Figure_WPP_w0.95}b we show the electron probability current density $j_{\rm{opt}}(x,t)$ induced by the optical pulse.
-The WPP results reveal the electron bursts that are emitted from the surface of the left lead at the crests of the optical field with negative polarity.
-These electron bursts cross the junction (hatched green area) in less than 1~fs, and are injected into the right lead.
-Since the optical and dc fields are screened inside the metal, the injected electron follows a straight line trajectory once it crosses the metal/vacuum interface of the right lead.
-In present conditions, the applied bias and narrow junction impede the quiver motion that would reverse the direction of electron propagation (see also Ref.~\cite{HotElectrons_in_Gaps}).
+The WPP results reveal electron bursts emitted from the surface of the left lead at the crests of the optical field with negative polarity.
+These bursts traverse the junction (hatched green area) in less than 1~fs, and are subsequently injected into the right lead.
+Since the optical and dc fields are screened inside the metal, the injected electron follows a straight-line trajectory after crossing the metal/vacuum interface of the right lead.
+Under the present conditions, the applied bias and narrow junction impede the quiver motion that would reverse the direction of electron propagation in the gap (see also Ref.~\cite{HotElectrons_in_Gaps}).

-The higher nonlinearity of electron transport with electric field strength in the gap, or equivalently, the larger effective number of absorbed photons in the multiphoton regime, leads to a shorter total time during which the optical pulse drives the transport between the leads.
-This is evidenced in Figure~\ref{fig:Figure_WPP_w0.95}b by the smaller number of electron bursts emitted at the crests of the optical field and traversing the junction for $E_{\rm{g}} \gtrsim 5$~V/nm (multiphoton regime) in comparison with the data obtained for $E_{\rm{g}} \gtrsim 1.2$~V/nm (tunneling dominated by single-photon absorption).
-It should be emphasized that in all situations considered we obtain that the optically induced electron transfer dynamics instantaneously follows the variation of the optical field.
-The $j_{\rm{opt}}(x,t)$ in the gap region is non-zero only during the time when the optical pulse is acting on the system.
-This result fully agrees with the analysis of electron density currents calculated using TDDFT and one-electron approaches addressing electron transport in metallic gaps and electron photoemission from metallic surfaces by single cycle and longer laser pulses \cite{Yalunin2011,Kruger2012,Wachter2012, IvanovGap2021,Kim_2021,PhysRevApplied.17.044008,Ritzkowsky2024,PhysRevBbias, HotElectrons_in_Gaps,ma2025robust}.
-It demonstrates the contribution of the fast one-step process where electron excitation by the short laser pulse and electron transport across the gap cannot be separated in time.
+The stronger nonlinearity of electron transport with electric-field strength in the gap, or equivalently, the larger effective number of absorbed photons in the multiphoton regime, results in a shorter time interval during which the optical pulse drives the transport between the leads.
+This is evidenced in Figure~\ref{fig:Figure_WPP_w0.95}b by the reduced number of electron bursts emitted at the crests of the optical field and traversing the junction for $E_{\rm{g}} \gtrsim 5$~V/nm (multiphoton regime) compared to the data obtained for $E_{\rm{g}} \gtrsim 1.2$~V/nm (tunneling dominated by single-photon absorption).
+Importantly, in all cases considered, we find that the optically induced electron transfer dynamics instantaneously follows the temporal variation of the optical field.
+The probability current density $j_{\rm{opt}}(x,t)$ in the gap region is nonzero only while the optical pulse acts on the system.
+This result is in full agreement with previous TDDFT and one-electron studies of electron transport in metallic gaps and photoemission from metal surfaces driven by single cycle and longer laser pulses \cite{Yalunin2011,Kruger2012,Wachter2012,IvanovGap2021,Kim_2021, PhysRevApplied.17.044008,Ritzkowsky2024,PhysRevBbias, HotElectrons_in_Gaps,ma2025robust}.
+It highlights the contribution of a fast, one-step process in which electron excitation by the laser pulse and transport across the gap cannot be separated in time.